changetocoding/PyBeginnersKli/README.md

 ## Lesson 3: Revision of what we've learned
 In this lesson we will go over looping, if statements and what we have covered so far

-HW: https://classroom.udacity.com/courses/ud1110 Lesson 4 (Covers Dictionaries, if, for, while loops, enumerate, zip)
+HW: [Udacity Course](https://classroom.udacity.com/courses/ud1110) Lesson 4 (Covers Dictionaries, if, for, while loops, enumerate, zip)
 HW: Fizz Buzz - Fun drinking game and teaching tool for division for kids (tbc)